open-contracting/ocdskit/docs/cli/schema.rst

 mapping-sheet
 -------------

-Generates a spreadsheet with all field paths from a schema from:
+Generates a spreadsheet with all field paths in a JSON Schema.
+It works with at least:

 * Open Contracting Data Standard (OCDS)
 * Open Contracting for Infrastructure Data Standard (OC4IDS)